-- A review of the inmate's records while in the SHU (Special Housing Unit Record (BP-A0292)). - All available memoranda from staff (including psychology staff). - All available investigatory memoranda. - The SRO completes a Special Housing Review form (BP-A0295) after review of the Special Housing Unit Record and other relevant documentation.
-Maintain permanent logs. - 8.
-PROTECTION CASE PLACEMENT IN ADMINISTRATIVE DETENTION STATUS - § 541.27 Protection case placement in Administrative Detention status.
+- A review of the inmate's records while in the SHU (Special Housing Unit Record, BP-A0292). - All available memoranda from staff (including psychology staff).

+- All available investigatory memoranda. - The SRO completes a Special Housing Review (BP-A0295) after review of the Special Housing Unit Record and other relevant documentation.
+Maintain permanent logs.